User Interface (UI) Design

 • Text via font sizes, bold type/weighting, italics, capitals and distance between letters.
 Users should pick up meanings just by scanning.

-5. Minimize the number of actions for performing tasks but focus on one chief function per page.
+5. Minimize the number of actions required to perform tasks but focus on one chief function per page.
 Guide users by indicating preferred actions.
 Ease complex tasks by using progressive disclosure.

 6. Put controls near objects that users want to control.
 For example, a button to submit a form should be near the form.